malekbenz/malekbenz/_posts/2016-12-06-Step-by-Step-Login-using-facebook-account-Asp.net-Application.md

 ![CMD](/images/AspNetOath2/facebook.settings.website.png){:class="img-responsive" }

-- Make a note of your App ID and your App Secret so that you can add both into your MVC application later in this tutorial.
+- Your App ID and your App Secret will be added both into your MVC application later.
 Also, Add your Site URL (http://localhost:2016/) to test your MVC application.
 Also, add a Contact Email.
 Then, select Save Changes.

 ##  Connecting the Facebook app to our project